Tennessee State Player ‘Unresponsive’ In Vanderbilt Game, Taken For Emergency Surgery After Head Injury

 — Chris Harris (@ChrisHarrisWSMV) September 30, 2018

-Christion Abercrombie was out on the field on Saturday night playing the game he loves and hoping to help his school bring in a big victory.
+Christion Abercrombie was out on the field on Saturday night playing the game he loves and hoping to help his school get a big victory.
 After the night was over, Tennessee State University did leave with a win over Vanderbilt, but Abercrombie’s life took a frightening turn.
-The head injury he suffered in the second quarter left him “unresponsive” and in need of emergency surgery, and everyone only hopes that he will end up alright in the end.
+The head injury he suffered in the second quarter left him “unresponsive” and in need of emergency surgery, and everyone only hopes that he will end up all right in the end.